zeling595/tp/docs/UserGuide.md

 * Adds room service to booking with booking ID `BOOKING_ID`.
 The id **must be a valid integer** 1, 2, 3, …​
 * The `BOOKING_ID` must be a valid booking ID in the BookingBook.
-* The room service type must be one of the following values: `WIFI`, `DINING`, `MASSAGE`
+* The room service type must be one of the following values: `WIFI`, `DINING`, `MASSAGE`.
+They are case-insensitive.
 * Only one room service can be added at one time.
-If you inputs multiple room services, only the last one is added.
+If you input multiple room services, only the last one is added.

 Examples:
 *  `orderRoomService bid/1 rst/WIFI` Orders WIFI room service for booking with ID `1`.